170 results for Family: Apocynaceae. More search options

 ApocynaceaeAsclepias texanaTexas MilkweedRocky hillsides.C.
 TX; w.
 TX to n.
 Mexico (CHH, COA, NLE, SLP).image of plant

 ApocynaceaeAsclepias tomentosaSandhill Milkweed, Velvetleaf MilkweedLongleaf pine sandhills, oak scrubs, drier pine flatwoods, coastal dunes.Sc.
 NC south to s.
-FL, west to se.
-AL and Panhandle FL; disjunct in e.
+FL, west to FL panhandle; disjunct in e.
 TX.
-The curious distribution is mapped and discussed by Sorrie (2016).image of plant
+The curious distribution is mapped and discussed by Sorrie (2016).
+The se.
+AL record (Kral 31980) has been corrected to A. obovata (B. Sorrie, pers. comm.; 2024).image of plant

 ApocynaceaeAsclepias tuberosa var.
 2Scrub ButterflyweedFlorida scrub.Endemic in c.
-FL peninsula.
+FL peninsula.image of plant

 ApocynaceaeAsclepias tuberosa var. cordataMidwestern ButterflyweedDry forests, roadbanks.QC, ON, MN, SD, CO, UT, and CA south to PA, WV, KY, TN, and AL.image of plant